LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 Start by loading the Prolog modules as usual (modules and objects live in different namespaces, which avoids most conflicts).
-This first step allows Logtalk to query the runtime about module exported predicates.
+This first step allows Logtalk to query the runtime about module-exported predicates.
 For example, if you use a `loader.pl` file to load your application:

 	| ?- [loader].